 More Family-Friendly Activities In Margaret River

-There are plenty of other family-friendly activities to enjoy in Margaret River so here are a few more quick ideas if you’re still looking for more or visiting for a longer stay:
+There are plenty of other things to do in Margaret River for families so here are a few more quick ideas if you’re still looking for more or visiting for a longer stay:

 The Berry Farm – Wines, fruit liqueurs, sauces plus playgrounds for the kids.